-- A Fumigation Management Plan must be written for all fumigations prior to actual treatment and must be devised for application, aeration and disposal of the fumigant so as to keep to a minimum any exposures to hydrogen phosphide gas (refer to Section 11, FUMIGATION MANAGEMENT PLAN). - A fumigation zone must be established for all fumigated sites (with the exception of ships and railcars that are in motion) as per the instructions outlined under Section 7, FUMIGATION ZONE REQUIREMENTS. - 3.
-Entry by unprotected workers into the fumigated site is only permitted after the fumigated site has been aerated and the hydrogen phosphide gas level is at or below 0.1 ppm in the fumigated site and the fumigation zone.
-For all fumigations, appropriate respiratory protection must be worn if entry into the fumigated site and the fumigation zone is required at any point from the beginning of application until the fumigated site has been aerated and the hydrogen phosphide gas level is at or below 0.1 ppm in the fumigated site and the fumigation zone.
+- A Fumigation Management Plan must be written for all fumigations prior to actual treatment and must be devised for application, aeration and disposal of the fumigant so as to keep to a minimum any exposures to hydrogen phosphide (refer to Section 11, FUMIGATION MANAGEMENT PLAN). - 2.
+A fumigation zone must be established for all fumigated sites (with the exception of ships and railcars that are in motion) as per the instructions outlined under Section 7, FUMIGATION ZONE REQUIREMENTS. - 3.
+Entry by unprotected workers into the fumigated site is only permitted after the fumigated site has been aerated and the hydrogen phosphide level is at or below 0.1 ppm in the fumigated site and the fumigation zone.
+For all fumigations, appropriate respiratory protection must be worn if entry into the fumigated site is required at any point from the beginning of application until the fumigated site has been aerated and the hydrogen phosphide level is at or below 0.1 ppm in the fumigated site and the fumigation zone.
 Refer to the RESPIRATORY PROTECTION and the APPLICATOR AND WORKER EXPOSURE sections.
-If entry into the fumigation zone is required at any point from the beginning of the application until the fumigated site has been aerated and the hydrogen phosphide level is at or below 0.1 ppm in the fumigated site and the fumigation zone, appropriate respiratory protection, OR a personal hydrogen phosphide monitor with a limit of detection of 0.01 ppm and an alarm set at 0.1 ppm must be worn.
+If entry into the fumigation zone is required at any point from the beginning of application until the fumigated site has been aerated and the hydrogen phosphide level is at or below 0.1 ppm in the fumigated site and the fumigation zone, appropriate respiratory protection, OR a personal hydrogen phosphide monitor with a limit of detection of 0.01 ppm and an alarm set at 0.1 ppm must be worn.

-- 4. Observe all precautionary and safety statements mentioned elsewhere in this Aplicator's Manual. - 5.
-The site or storage structure to be fumigated must be sealed so as to maintain a suitable gas concentration over the time period required for control of pests. - 6.
-Exposure periods should be long enough to provide for adequate control of pests and also complete reaction of the fumigant. - 7.
-Piling of tablets, pellets or ropes of this product or the addition of liquid to the product is prohibited. - 8.
+- 4. Observe all precautionary and safety statements mentioned elsewhere in this Applicator's Manual. - 5.
+Fumitoxin® pellets or tablets should be applied so as to provide effective gas concentrations throughout the storage.
+When pellets or tablets are not applied uniformly to a bulk commodity (surface application in a tall silo or ship's hold, for example), exposure times should be lengthened to allow for penetration of gas throughout the storage. - The site or storage structure to be fumigated must be sealed so as to maintain a suitable gas concentration over the time period required for control of insect pests. - Exposure periods should be long enough to provide for adequate control of insect pests and also complete reaction of the fumigant. - 8.
+Piling of tablets, pellets or bags or the addition of liquid to the product is prohibited. - 9.
 Contact with water, acid or other liquids is prohibited.
-Liquids in contact with unreacted aluminum phosphide will greatly accelerate the production of hydrogen phosphide gas which would result in a toxic and/or fire hazard. - 9.
-Aluminum phosphide fumigants should not be applied to confined spaces where the concentration of hydrogen phosphide may build up to exceed its lower flammable limit. - 10.
-Phostoxin® will corrode certain metals, especially at high concentrations and humidity levels.
+Liquids in contact with unreacted aluminum phosphide will greatly accelerate the production of hydrogen phosphide gas which would result in a toxic and/or fire hazard. - Aluminum phosphide fumigants should not be applied to confined spaces where the concentration of hydrogen phosphide may build up to exceed its lower flammable limit. - 11.
+Fumitoxin® will corrode certain metals, especially at high concentrations and humidity levels.
 Protection or removal of wiring, sensitive equipment or precious metals is recommended under these conditions.